 - Post-menopause.
 We know that the hot flashes often experienced in menopause can interfere with sleep, but hormone-related sleep disturbances can continue well beyond menopause as well.
 The lifestyle changes noted above can help.

-Morning Glory Home Care, the leading providers of home health care Granite City, IL seniors trust, can help with senior sleep challenges in a number of ways as well.
+Morning Glory Home Care, the leading providers of home and memory care in Greenville, can help with senior sleep challenges in a number of ways as well.
 Call us at 618-667-8400 to request a free in-home meeting to learn more!
 And visit our Service Area page to see if our personalized home care services for seniors are available in your area.